unseeyou/unseebot/README.md

 # unseebot
-feel free to reuse this code and/or improve on it!
+feel free to reuse this code and/or improve on it! please make sure you have `ffmpeg.exe` in the same directory as `main.py`

 HOW TO USE BOT:
 1. install the packages from requirements.txt